fanxxin/globalizationUCDV2/CONTRIBUTING.md

 ## Bugs

-Please raise any bug reports on the project°Øs issue tracker.
+Please raise any bug reports on the project‚Äôs issue tracker.
 Be sure to search the list to see if your issue has already been raised.

 A good bug report is one that make it easy for us to understand what